Aisle Seat Review begins a new series of question-and-answer interviews with prominent Bay Area theater people.

 ASR: Did you anticipate that it would become as successful as it has?

-ASR: On a somber note, it will likely be several months until theaters reopen due to COVID-19.
-How is your company coping?
+ASR: It will likely be several months until theaters reopen.
+How is your company coping with the coronavirus shutdown?

 ASR: How has the crisis affected your planning for coming seasons?

 Barry M.: No overall change to the approach but we expect to be leaner for at least a season.

 Taylor: In all honesty, it hasn’t yet.
 I feel like we are in a bit of a holding pattern right now until we receive more information—which I assume we will be getting within the next few weeks.
 Once we know how much longer we will be practicing social distancing and bans on events, we can look into any necessary changes to our upcoming season.